CCSI-Toolset/FOQUS/docs/source/chapt_dev/index.rst

 - GitHub is where the `FOQUS source code <https://github.com/CCSI-Toolset/FOQUS>`_ resides.

-- We make extensive use of GitHub’s `Issue Tracker <https://github.com/CCSI-Toolset/FOQUS/issues>`_ , `Pull Requests <https://github.com/CCSI-Toolset/FOQUS/pulls>`_ and `Project Boards
+- We make extensive use of GitHub's `Issue Tracker <https://github.com/CCSI-Toolset/FOQUS/issues>`_ , `Pull Requests <https://github.com/CCSI-Toolset/FOQUS/pulls>`_ and `Project Boards
   <https://github.com/orgs/CCSI-Toolset/projects>`_ for managing the development tasks using a
   modified Kanban development process.